wp-plugins/user-name-security/readme.txt

 = Do I need to do anything else for this to work? =

+Yes : just visit the admin user page to see if you have to modify some of your users.

-It's better to use http://wordpress.org/plugins/sf-author-url-control/ combined with this plugin to also change current author permalinks (in order to hide login information).
+It's also better to use SF Author URL Control (http://wordpress.org/plugins/sf-author-url-control/) combined with this plugin to also change current author permalinks (in order to hide login information).